 return [{ verified: true, ...$json }]

-• Use a per-integration secret.
-Your Stripe webhook secret should be different from your GitHub one.
+- Use a per-integration secret.
+The Stripe webhook secret should not be the same as the GitHub one.

-• Log rejected requests (with IP and user agent) to detect probe attempts.
+- Log rejected requests (with IP and user agent) so probe attempts show up in your dashboard.

 Normalize and validate required fields early.
-This keeps payloads predictable and catches malformed data before it reaches your business logic:
+Predictable payloads make the rest of the workflow simple, and malformed data stops here instead of reaching business logic:

 const { id, event, payload } = $json